-The evaluation process involves a self-evaluation by each student in each of the above areas, a review of the student self-evaluation by each department head or Cohort Advisor, and an Executive Committee review of any recommended action.
-Any Cohort SOA committee action will be reviewed by the Cohort Director.
-The SOA Committee consists of any two Executive Staff Members and for the Cohorts, consists of the Cohort Advisor, the Visionary Leader, an instructor or designated staff member.
+The evaluation process involves a self-evaluation by each student in each of the above areas, a review of the student self-evaluation by each department head or Cohort Advisor, and a review of any recommended action by the Director of Student Life and Ministry and the Executive Committee.
+The SOA Committee for the main campus consists of the Director of Student Life and Ministry, Campus Director, and one other staff member.
+The SOA Committee for Cohorts includes the Cohort Advisor, Visionary Leader, student's mentor, student's practicum leaders, and one other church pastoral staff member.